reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-08-v2.md

     > **Note**: Your browser UI may prompt you to save the download file.

-    The Azure IoT Edge Gateway was previously configured in the **/etc/aziot/config.toml** file to use this root CA X.509 certificate for encrypting communications with any downstream devices connecting to the gateway.
-This X.509 certificate will need to be copied to the downstream devices so they can use it to encrypt communications with the gateway.

 1. Copy the **azure-iot-test-only.root.ca.cert.pem** X.509 certificate file to the **DownstreamDevice** directory folder (under the Starter folder for lab 12) where the source code for the downstream IoT device is located.
 The Lab 12 **Starter** folder is part of the lab resources that you downloaded before starting this lab.
-The folder path is:

-      `C:\LabFiles\az-220\MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer-master\Allfiles\Labs\12-Setup an IoT Edge Gateway\Starter`
+The folder path is: `C:\LabFiles\az-220\MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer-master\Allfiles\Labs\12-Setup an IoT Edge Gateway\Starter`

     > **Important**: Make sure the file has that exact name.
 Rename the file after copying it if necessary.